Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 2 Februari 2025 02.17.50 UTC
+- WIB: Minggu, 2 Februari 2025 03.24.34 UTC
-- WITA: Minggu, 2 Februari 2025 03.17.50 UTC
+- WITA: Minggu, 2 Februari 2025 04.24.34 UTC
-- WIT: Minggu, 2 Februari 2025 04.17.50 UTC
+- WIT: Minggu, 2 Februari 2025 05.24.34 UTC

 Kutipan Inspiratif:
-"It is during our darkest moments that we must focus to see the light."
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: inspirational
+Kategori: motivational